OpenSource-Communities/intro/docs/intro-to-oss/why-open-source.md

 ## Additional Advantages of Open Source Contributions

-In addition to the above-mentioned benefits of open source software, contributing to open source projects can also provide several other advantages, such as:
+In addition to the benefits mentioned above, contributing to open source projects can also provide several other advantages, such as:

 1. **Increased job opportunities**: Many employers value open source experience and actively seek out candidates who have a proven track record of contributing to open source projects.
 By showcasing your open source contributions, you can increase your chances of landing your dream job or advancing your career.

-2. **Professional development**: Open source contributions can be a great way to enhance your professional development, to understand the advantages of open source software, and demonstrate your commitment to continuous learning and growth.
+2. **Professional development**: Open source contributions can be a great way to enhance your professional development, understand the advantages of open source software, and demonstrate your commitment to continuous learning and growth.
 By engaging with the open source community, you can stay current with the latest trends and technologies, expand your skillset, and build your reputation as a knowledgeable and skilled developer.

 3. **Personal fulfillment**: Contributing to open source projects can be a rewarding and fulfilling experience, both personally and professionally.
 By sharing your skills and knowledge, you can make a tangible difference in the world and contribute to something greater than yourself.